armandofox/armandofox.github.io/_posts/2017-11-29-vanishing-genx.md

 1. Actual card catalogs at the library
 2. Encyclopedias
-3. Wall telephones...with a real bell...and a long cord that had to be untangled regularly...and a rotary dialer
+3. Landline telephones [sic: retronym] with a real bell and a long cord that had to be untangled regularly, and a dial (whence "dialup")
 4. Dial-up modems.
 The only place you hear the sound now (well, it's close) is a fax machine
-5. Fax spam.
 6. Mix tapes.
 Since it took just as long to make a mix tape as to listen to it,  when you received one, you knew the other person had invested a lot of time in making it for you.
-7. Film.
+7. Film cameras.
 My 15-year-old twins stared blankly at me recently when I described it.
 8. VCR programming.
 9. Dot matrix printers and the sound they make.
 10. 8-track tapes.
 They were already on the way out when we were kids.